Albion, Pennsylvania: Education

 Albion is part of the Northwestern School District.
 The borough has four schools in total.
-There is the Northwestern Elementary School, the Springfield Elementary School, the Northwestern Middle School, and the Northwestern High School.
+There is the Northwestern Elementary School, the Springfield Elementary School, the Northwestern Middle School, and the Northwestern Senior High School.
 The team mascot for all four schools is the Northwestern Wildcat, "Willie."

 Sports

 The Northwestern School District has teams for baseball, softball, volleyball, track and field, cross country, basketball, wrestling and football.
 The Northwestern Wildcats football teams play their home games at Rogers Field, which is located beside the high school.
 Youth sports in Albion include Northwestern Little League (baseball and softball) and Northwest Little Gridders Football.

 Nicknames

 Albion is "the most northwestern borough in Pennsylvania" and is home to "the most northwestern high school in Pennsylvania", which is fitting due to the fact that their high school is called Northwestern.

 Albion contains Conneaut Creek and two of its tributaries.
 Therefore, anglers sometimes refer to Albion as "The country's best trout fishery", due to Conneaut Creek being called that.